-At this stage, the Executive Agency will take note of the expenses on the basis of financial statements (lists of expenses) sent by the co-ordinator (see Annex of the Grant Agreement- "Final Report").
-Executive Agency staff will examine these lists in detail to verify the eligibility of expenses.
-If there are doubts on any particular point, the Agency may request that all the supporting documents be forwarded.
+At this stage, the Executive Agency will verify the eligibility of of the activities implemented on the basis of the report sent by the co-ordinator (see Annex of the Grant Agreement- "Final Report").
+If there are doubts about any particular point, the Agency may request that all the supporting documents be forwarded.

-At this stage, the actual contribution of the EU will be re-calculated globally for the overall project, using the unit cost approach, on the basis of the actual human resources mobilised.
+The actual contribution of the EU will be re-calculated globally for the overall project, using the unit cost approach, on the basis of the actual human resources mobilised.
 The EU contribution to the staff costs cannot exceed 110% of the absolute amount indicated in the grant agreement or its amendments.